 Upon successful completion of the first year of the R.N.-M.S. program, students take the core primary-care courses.
-Please refer to the current Simmons College School of Nursing and Health Sciences Graduate Nursing catalog for further course descriptions.
+The specific curriculum will depend upon an individual's former academic background and progression in Phase I. Please refer to the current Simmons College School of Nursing and Health Sciences Graduate Nursing catalog for further course descriptions.

 Portfolio documentation of senior-year equivalent clinical experience in Community Health (NUR 337) and Leadership and Management (NUR 454) affords the applicant the opportunity for an individualized and alternative senior-year clinical practicum.
 These two courses are required of all students.
 Students are guided in the portfolio development and review process by their faculty advisor.
 Prior to starting the graduate research sequence (SNHS 410) students are required to take a basic statistics course.

 |MATH 118||Statistics (unless this course has been completed within 5 years before the application deadline)||4|